Overview

 All students in the School of Sport, Tourism and Hospitality Management are expected to abide by Temple University's Student Code of Conduct, Good Neighbor Policy, and the STHM Students' Doctrine of Responsibility.

 The School of Sport, Tourism and Hospitality Management (STHM) represents a high degree of scholastic excellence.
 In turn, the School expects an enhanced level of responsibility and preparation from its students.
 STHM students represent the School in a variety of forums, including, but not limited to, the classroom, internships and workplace settings.
 These environments require professionalism, commitment, knowledge and mutual respect.
-The STHM Students' Doctrine of Responsibility policy will assist students in their pursuit of excellence while earning their degrees in Event and Entertainment Management, Sport and Recreation Management, or Tourism and Hospitality Management.
+The STHM Students' Doctrine of Responsibility policy will assist students in their pursuit of excellence while earning their degrees in Sport and Entertainment Management; Tourism, Hospitality and Event Management; or Multidisciplinary Studies in Sport, Tourism, Hospitality and Event Management.

 Grievance Procedures and Ombudsperson